-MGT 271 Principles of Management 3-0-3 organiza political focuses ation sti , econon on the e foundation for the understanding of management ructures and formations, leadership skills and t nic, technical, and social implications of manageria basic roles, skills and functions of manageme r effective and efficient achievement of goals.
-Prev echniques, and the I decision-making.
-It ent and managerial MGT 373 Operations Management 3-0-3 relation departm forecast models introduc to the function to the function to the function of the functio mines the strategic relationship between operation unctioning organization as a whole and in relation to an organization.
-Students are introduced to the con- lels, inventory methods and design, statistical pro- roject management and TQM principles and m e student to supply chain and logistical conce ST 271, QM 241 the other functional cepts of value chain, cess control, process ethods, as well as MGT 476 Strategic Management 3-0-3 in gaini situatio ng and r ns and c n examination of the techniques, processes, and mo naintaining a competitive advantage by utilizing a hallenges faced by organizations and the strategic plve them.
+MGT 271 Principles of Management 3-0-3 This course is the foundation for the understanding of management theories and issues, organization structures and formations, leadership skills and techniques, and the political, economic, technical, and social implications of managerial decision-making.
+It focuses on the basic roles, skills and functions of management and managerial responsibility for effective and efficient achievement of goals.
+Prerequisite: None MGT 373 Operations Management 3-0-3 relation departm forecast models introduc to the function to the function of the functio mines the strategic relationship between operation inctioning organization as a whole and in relation to an organization.
+Students are introduced to the con els, inventory methods and design, statistical proc oject management and TQM principles and m student to supply chain and logistical conce ST 271, QM 241 the other functional cepts of value chain, cess control, process ethods, as well as MGT 476 Strategic Management 3-0-3 in gainii situatioi ng and r ns and c n examination of the techniques, processes, and me naintaining a competitive advantage by utilizing an hallenges faced by organizations and the strategic plve them.
 Prerequisite: Senior Standing nd analyzing various